"

 Reading: Service Outputs

-As with each element of the marketing mix, different segments of customers have different needs with regard to place, or distribution.
+As with each element of the marketing mix, different customer segments have varying needs regarding place, or distribution.
 Service outputs offer a way to focus on the unique needs of a target buyer and plan for those in the distribution strategy.
 Service outputs are the productive outputs of the marketing channel that consumers value and desire.

-By identifying the service outputs for each segment of target buyers, the marketer can optimize the distribution strategy for each major segment.
-It is important to note that there are always trade-offs in the distribution strategy.
-A channel that provides a high level of customized services, such as a boutique store, will also usually add an additional cost.
-A channel that provides goods in very large quantities with a lower level of service, such as Costco, will generally offer them at a lower cost.
+By identifying the service outputs for each segment of target buyers, the marketer can optimise the distribution strategy for each major segment.
+It is essential to acknowledge that there are always trade-offs associated with the distribution strategy.
+A channel that provides a high level of customised services, such as a boutique store, will also usually add cost.
+A channel that provides goods in very large quantities with a lower level of service, such as Costco, typically offers them at a lower cost.
 Either might be the “right” solution depending on the customer segment.

 Common Service Outputs